ibm-cloud-docs/databases-for-mongodb/howto-getting-connection-strings.md

 All users on your deployment can use the connection strings, including connection strings for either public or private endpoints.

+When you create a user, it is assigned certain database roles and privileges.
+For more information, see the [Managing Users and Roles](/docs/services/databases-for-mongodb?topic=databases-for-mongodb-user-management) page.

 ### Creating Users and Getting Connection Strings in _Service Credentials_

 1. Navigate to the service dashboard for your service.